 This is not the sort of atheist community we currently have.
 How do I know?
 First and most importantly, I have heard the accounts of many atheist women.
 Many have not experienced our community as particularly welcoming.
-It is great that some have, but many have not.
+It is great that some have, but many others have not.
 In fact, many have felt marginalized and have described the atheist community as a "boys' club."
 A few examples:

 - Some women report that their contributions and those of other women are not taken as seriously during meetings or group interactions as the contributions of men.

 - Prominent female atheists are often overlooked at conferences or various lists of influential atheists.